“Westworld” recap: The five easiest ways to catch up on Season 1

 Wait, what happened at the end of the first season again?

 We know there was mayhem and a lot of characters got shot, but the last time we saw Westworld was in December 2016, which is a really long time ago in the TV-watching universe.
-After more than 16 months, HBO’s sci-fi epic is finally returning tonight for Season Two.
+After more than 16 months, HBO’s sci-fi epic is finally returning tonight for season two.
 But if you’re like a lot of viewers (including me), you’re going to need a refresher to help you remember where the series left off.

 I’ve rounded up a few of the best recap options below: